Healthy Homemade Granola

 - Preheat the oven to 325°F and line a baking sheet with parchment paper.

-- In a large bowl, add the rolled oats, almonds, pumpkin seeds, cinnamon and salt and stir to combine.
+- In a large bowl, add the rolled oats, almonds, pumpkin seeds, coconut flakes, cinnamon, and salt and stir to combine.

 - Drizzle the wet ingredients over the dry ingredients and mix until everything is well coated.